-- We recommend you get a flu shot every year

-- TB testing is acceptable in pregnancy

-- ▶ Tetanus and Whooping Cough (Tdap) are important to have up-to-date.
+- COVID-19 vaccination/booster(s) are recommended during pregnancy. - We recommend you get a flu shot every year - TB testing is acceptable in pregnancy - Tetanus and Whooping Cough (Tdap) are important to have up-to-date.
 It is recommended that you receive this vaccine during the third trimester of your pregnancy.